 Recreating Historically Correct Shot Pouches, Powder Horns and Fraktur

 With regard to the recreation of traditional muzzleloading accouterments and historical objects, I base my work on original shot pouches, powder horns, and fraktur without trying to make an exact copy of any particular item.
 I try to imagine myself in the place of a particular 18th or 19th century tradesman or artist and make a shot pouch, or powder horn or produce a piece of artwork that he or she might have created.
 I feel that there should always be something of myself in everything that I make, consistent with the stylistic elements of the maker, shop, or region that I am trying to re-create.

 Recreating an 18th & 19th Century Workshop

 In an effort to put myself in the shoes of the original gunsmith, horner, harness maker, or artist I use as many 18th & 19th century tools and techniques as is practical.
-While I do use some power tools such as a band saw and lathe, I still use chisels, scrapers, rasps, and files as my primary instruments in the creation of a powder horn.
-The leather work is done entirely with period hand tools.
+While I do use some power tools such as a band saw, drill press and a couple of lathes, I still use chisels, gouges, scrapers, rasps, and files as my primary instruments in the creation of a powder horn.
+The leather work is done entirely with hand tools.
 All the fitting and finishing work in my cabinetry is done with period tools and techniques; and the same type of dip pens, inks, brushes, and water colors, are used in my fraktur as they were for the originals.
 Most of my wood and horn finishing is done in the 18th century manner using fine files and scrapers with very limited use of sandpaper and Scotchbrite pads.
 This results in a somewhat rougher finish complete with tool marks consistent with the finish of the original products.
 That way, you get both the look and feel of the original item.